aws-samples/sample-ai-agent-accelerator/README.md

 make baseimage && make deploy app=${APP_NAME}
 ```

-After the initial deployment, you can iterate on code changes faster by only rebuilding the code layers and re-deploying.
+After the intitial deployment, you can iterate on code changes faster by only rebuilding the code layers and re-deploying.

 ```sh
 make deploy app=${APP_NAME}